 The station provides sheltered bicycle storage for 228 bikes and 444 car parking spaces for commuters, plus nine accessible spaces.
 There are also 36 “premium” car parking spaces and 108 cycle spaces in a secure compound.

 The Abellio Greater Anglia website provides details of the services and timetables of services running from the station as well as an online journey planning tool and ability to purchase tickets.
-Favourite journeys can be saved for later recall and live train tracking is available.
+Favourite journeys can be saved for later and live train tracking is available.